BNLNLP/PPI-Relation-Extraction/README.md

 ![PPI_RE_architecture](img/model_architecture.jpg)

 ## Installation
-You may install the dependencies via either conda or pip.
-Generally, NBFNet works with Python 3.7/3.8 and PyTorch version >= 1.8.0.
-Python version is 3.7, and the versions of needed packages are listed in requirements.txt
+The code was implemented on Python version 3.9 and and PyTorch version = 1.10.2.
+The versions of the dependencies are listed in requirements.txt

 ## Biomedical Relation Extraction benchmark data
 * ChemProt (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6051439/)